 Helping Sales and Customer Success teams to work together

-As soon as a company has more than one person actively approaching a single account, it becomes critical to have the right systems and processes in place to keep track of all that communication and ensure it doesn’t overlap.
-There’s nothing worse for the customer experience than to contact an account with a new offer when they’re trying to troubleshoot an existing issue which they may have.
+As soon as a company has more than one person actively approaching a single account, it becomes critical to have the right systems and processes in place to keep track of all that communication and critically to ensure that it doesn’t overlap.
+There’s nothing worse for customer experience than to contact an account with a new offer when they’re in the process of trying to troubleshoot an existing issue which they may have.
 It makes the customer feel like you don’t care about their goals or product experience – you’re just gunning for their money.

 So before you set out to bring your Sales and Customer Success functions closer to each other, ask yourself whether you’re armed with the right tools, systems, and processes to make it a success.

 Naturally, at Teamgate, we use our smart CRM system to keep up to speed with every team’s actions, collect accurate information and collaborate on various projects.
-Each time a customer is contacted, the details and outcomes of the interaction must be recorded on the system, so whoever speaks to the customer next, they will already be aware of exactly what has happened in the past, and why.
+Each time a customer is contacted, the details and outcome of the interaction must be recorded on the system, so whichever member of the team speaks to the customer next, they will already be aware of exactly what has happened in the past, and why.

-The collaboration between Sales and Customer Success teams has been elevated to another level when we integrated with Zendesk and Freshdesk.
-These are the two biggest customer support platforms on the market.
-The integration gives sales teams a complete, 360 view of their accounts by enriching customer data in Teamgate CRM with relevant customer account information from Zendesk and Freshdesk.
+The Teamgate collaboration between Sales and Customer Success teams was elevated to a complete new level when we integrated with Zendesk and Freshdesk.
+These are without doubt the two biggest customer support platforms on the market.
+This integration offers sales teams a complete 360-degree view of all accounts by enriching customer data within Teamgate CRM by means of relevant customer account information from Zendesk and Freshdesk.
 This means that sales teams no longer need to juggle different tools and platforms to stay up-to-date with customer requests, issues, and relevant activity.
-Instead, they can tune in to all that information within our CRM.
+Instead, they can tune in to all that information in one place within our CRM.